paulplant/xdrip4ios_docs/docs/connect/cgm.md

 <img src="../Scanning.png" style="zoom:50%;" />

-When xDrip4iOS finds your sensor, you will get a message saying the the sensor has been connected correctly.
+When xDrip4iOS finds your sensor (this should take maximum 60 seconds), you will get a message saying the the sensor has been connected correctly.
 Click **OK**.

 <img src="../L2DirectConnected.png" style="zoom:56%;" />

 <img src="../L2DirectConnectedOk.png" style="zoom:56%;" />

-You can now choose if you want to use the **Transmitter** algorithm (no calibration required) or deselect this option to use the **xDrip** algorithm with manual [calibrations](../../configure/calibrate) (**recommended**).
+You can now choose if you want to use the **Native** algorithm (fully automatic with no calibration required) or you can change to the **xDrip** algorithm with manual [calibrations](../../configure/calibrate) (**recommended**).

 <img src="../LibreAlgo.png" style="zoom:50%;" />

-Wait for up to 10-15 minutes for xDrip4iOS to receive the first two readings from your sensor.
+Wait for up to 2-3 minutes for xDrip4iOS to receive the first two readings from your sensor.

-- If you are using the **Transmitter algorithm**, you will then automatically start getting values.
+- If you are using the **Native algorithm**, you will then automatically start getting values.
 <br /><br />

 - If you are using the **xDrip algorithm**, xDrip4iOS will ask you for an initial calibration.
-Make sure you use a good blood glucose meter and follow the calibration rules where possible.
+Make sure you use a good blood glucose meter and follow the [calibration instructions](../../configure/calibrate).
   <br />

-If you just changed sensor and you have data from the new one, you can **now** delete the old Libre 2 sensor from the CGM list.

 ___